EvansSnave/Awesome-books-modules/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-> This project is about building a basic website that allows users to add/remove books from a list.
+> This project is about building a basic website that allows users to add/remove books from a list build with modules.

 ## 🛠 Built With <a name="built-with"></a>